-The selected consolidated statement of financial position data as of December 31, 2013 and 2014, and the selected consolidated statement of profit or loss data and the selected consolidated statement of cash flows data set forth below for the years ended December 31, 2012, 2013 and 2014 are derived from our audited consolidated financial statements included in this Annual Report.
-The selected consolidated statement of cash flows data set forth below for the selected consolidated statement of cash flows data set forth below for the selected consolidated statement of cash flows data set forth below for the years ended December 31, 2010 and 2011 are derived from our audited consolidated financial statements not included in this Annual Report.
-Our consolidated financial statements as of and for the years ended December 31, 2010, 2011, 2012, 2013 and 2014 have been prepared in conformity with IFRS.
-We adopted IFRS effective as of and for the fiscal year ended December 31, 2009 by applying IFRS 1: First Time Adoption of International Reporting Standards.
+The selected consolidated statement of financial position data as of December 31, 2014 and 2015, and the selected consolidated statement of profit or loss data and the selected consolidated statement of cash flows data set forth below for the years ended December 31, 2013, 2014 and 2015 are derived from our audited consolidated financial statements included in this Annual Report.
+The selected consolidated statement of cash flows data set forth below for the selected consolidated statement of as of December 31, 2011, 2012 and 2013, and the selected consolidated statement of profit or loss data and the selected consolidated statement of cash flows data set forth below for the years ended December 31, 2011 and 2012 are derived from our audited consolidated financial statements not included in this Annual Report.
+Our consolidated financial statements as of and for the years ended December 31, 2011, 2012, 2013, 2014 and 2015 have been prepared in conformity with IFRS.

-In accordance with rule amendments adopted by the U.S. Securities Exchange Commission, or SEC, which became effective on March 4, 2008, we do not provide a reconciliation to US GAAP for financial information prepared in accordance with IFRS.
-The selected financial information as of and for the years ended December 31, 2012, 2013 and 2014 set forth below should be read in conjunction with, and is qualified in its entirety by reference to "Item 5.
+The selected financial information as of and for the years ended December 31, 2013, 2014 and 2015 set forth below should be read in conjunction with, and is qualified in its entirety by reference to "Item 5.
 Operating and Financial Review and Prospects" and our audited consolidated financial statements and the notes thereto.